adelakrompova/english-for-designers/09-storytelling/index.md

     Or mention that you like their activities (you can mention something specific) or projects, and you would like to be involved in them as well.

     🤗 <font color="#008000">Your offer has attracted me because you are a prestigious institution with a long-standing tradition and a professional level.
 I would be delighted to participate in your projects that bring joy to the general public and, above all, promote awareness in an important field.</font>

+    😩 <font color="FF0000">I'm hearing about you for the first time, but you look good, I need a job and I don't really care what I'll be doing.</font>